 Wear sensible shoes as visitors will encounter uneven surfaces and possible wet grass.
 Boxed lunches are provided for this excursion.
-Please collect a lunch before boarding the coach.
+Please collect a lunch from Marriott Hotel reception area before boarding the coach.
 Arrive at Houseteads Fort at approximately 10.15am.